 The area to be rezoned, as part of the larger Stage 5 is primarily surrounded by residential dwellings including a variety of single-detached and townhouse dwellings to the South and East.
 The future park and ride for the Greenbank Road BRT is located north of the subject site.
+The ownership of this land has recently been transferred to the City.
 To the West of the subject site is currently vacant land that is proposed to be Stages 6-8.